wttech/gradle-aem-plugin/README.md

 ### Set AEM configuration properly for all / concrete project(s)

-Global configuration like AEM instances should be defined in root *build.gradle* file:
+Global configuration like AEM instances should be defined in root *build.gradle.kts* file:

 ```kotlin
 allprojects { subproject ->